D1738B05-F48E-4155-75456361E3B819C9

 History website

-Students who are interested in Japanese are strongly encouraged to start their Japanese language courses (Japanese 110 for beginners) and Japanese non-language courses in their first year at Hamilton.
+Students who are interested in Japanese are strongly encouraged to start their Japanese language courses (JAPN-110 for beginners) and Japanese non-language courses in their first year at Hamilton.
 These courses are prerequisites for advanced Japanese courses and Japanese study abroad programs.
 Students with prior study in Japanese should take a placement exam.

-Chair, East Asian Languages and Literatures: Kyoko Omori, 315-859-4866
+Chair, East Asian Languages and Literatures: Zhuoyi Wang, 315-859-4866

-Christian A. Johnson 401A
+Christian A. Johnson 402

 Japanese website

-Students who have scored a 4 or 5 in either AP Literature or Language have the option of going straight into either LIT 204W or LIT 222W.
-LIT 204W is offered in the fall and spring.
+Students who have scored a 4 or 5 in either AP Literature or Language have the option of going straight into either LIT-204W or LIT-222W.
+LIT-204W is offered in the fall and spring.

 Potential concentrators considering graduate study in literature should note that most doctoral programs require proficiency in at least one foreign language.